positiondev/offset/README.md

 Now log in to the UI at `http://localhost:5555/wp-admin/` with user `offset` and password `111` and go and change the Permalink settings to anything but default.
 Some permalink is needed to make any of the requests work...
+Next go to the plugins section and activate both JSON Basic Authentication and WP REST API.
 To test that it is working, run the following command (requires the `jq` utility, which you can install on macs with `brew install jq`):

 ```
 curl http://localhost:5555/wp-json/wp/v2/ | jq